 No overwhelming overhauls.
 No 30-page meal plans.
-Just one small dare per day that builds on the last — so by Day 25, you've built a wellness routine that's actually yours.
+The Self-Care Dare gives you one small dare per day that builds on the last — so by Day 25, you've built a wellness routine that's actually yours.

-Gratitude, meditation, and the mental game.
-Mindful Mondays set the tone for everything else.
+Gratitude, meditation, and your mental game.
+Mindful Mondays set the tone.

-Hydration, protein, whole foods — no diet culture, no restriction.
+Hydration, protein, whole foods.
+No diet culture.
 Tasty Tuesdays fuel the work.

-Steps, movement, and showing up for your body.
-Workout Wednesdays prove that consistency beats intensity.
+Steps, movement, showing up.
+Workout Wednesdays prove consistency wins.

-Routines, screen limits, and quality rest.
-Rest-Easy Thursdays remind you that recovery is productive.
+Routines, screen limits, quality rest.
+Rest-Easy Thursdays change everything.

 Each weekday has a theme.
 Each week adds one new habit per theme.
 By the end, you're living all 25.